 Details about services offered by our Health and Safety team to help businesses comply with health and safety law are outlined below.
 Further advice is available from our health and safety team by calling customer services on 01733 747474 or by emailing firstname.lastname@example.org.

-The Health and Safety Executive website is also a useful source of information.
+The Health & Safety Executive website is also a useful source of information.